cambridge-cares/TheWorldAvatar/Agents/DashboardAgent/README.md

 This agent requires the following tools, which **MUST** run on the same stack.
 Please read more from the [stack manager page](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager) for setting these containers up.

 (1) [Grafana](https://grafana.com/docs/grafana/latest/) dashboard
-- Required for this agent to configure and set up dashboards
+- Requires the deployment of the built-in optional `grafana` service on the stack to configure and set up dashboards
-- Image version: **grafana-oss:10.0.3**
-- Please run this container with a name of `grafana` within the stack.
-At the moment, the agent requires the dashboard url at `http://<STACK_NAME>-grafana:3000`.
+- For deploying the service,
+  - include `grafana` as a service following the [stack-manager configuration file](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager#stack-configuration)
+  - include a `grafana_password` with your password as a Docker Secret in the `stack-manager/inputs/secrets` directory.
+- Once deployed, the service can be accessed at the `/analytics` route with a default username of admin.

 (2) PostGIS database
 - Contains the time series data